Stuycs-K/project03-final-09-chens-xic/DEVLOG.md

 Worked on play_list function to play a playlist of songs from user input.
 Started forking + finished forking at home (whole period + 30 min)

 ### 2025-01-14 - worked on print_playlist and prompt_input function
-Worked on print_playlist function to print out the current playlist and worked on prompt_input function (whole period)
+Worked on print_playlist function to print out the current playlist and worked on prompt_input function (whole period + 30 min)